likmoon/4c74356b41.github.io/_posts/2017-02-22-add-vm-extension-to-already-deployed-virtual-machine-scale-set-vmss.md

   - VM extension
   - VMSS
 ---
-Basically, I&#8217;m going to show 2 ways of doing that powershell and ARM.
+Basically, I'm going to show 2 ways of doing that powershell and ARM.

 Powershell: